We're about to show you how to make sourdough bread that's soft on the inside, slightly tangy, and crunchy on the outside.

 - Sourdough starter: this is a live culture of flour and water.
 When the water and flour mix, it starts to ferment, which cultivates the natural yeasts found in the environment.
 This can be made from scratch, purchased online, or shared from a friend or family member.
 We got ours from Justine's mom, who has been making sourdough for a long time!

 - Flour: this recipe uses both unbleached white flour and whole wheat flour to create a hearty bread with a crispy crust, but tender inside.
 We want our bread to be healthy, but not too healthy!

 - Water: this is necessary for the fermentation process to happen.
-Without water, you’d be hard pressed to make any a dough at all!
+Without water, you'd be hard-pressed to make any dough at all!
 When people talk about the hydration of a sourdough loaf, it means the ratio of water to flour.
 Depending on your bread preferences, more or less water can be added to create a certain density.

 - Salt: in addition to adding flavor, salt also gives the dough more structure and helps make the bread last longer once it's baked.
 If you have sea salt on hand, it will give you a better end result, but we'll leave it up to you.

 To begin, remove your sourdough starter from the fridge for at least an hour before starting the bread making process.
 Once the starter has warmed up, mix it with water and salt in a large mixing bowl.